TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-connecting-fatalinvalidusernamespecified.md

 * **ERROR 9002 (28000): FATAL: Invalid Username specified**

   Confirm that the username you are passing ends with the correct server name/hostname field.
-The username needs to be passed in the format username@servername.
+The username needs to be passed in the format `username@servername`.

 * **Applications that don't accept the username@servername format**

-  To make a connection for applications that don't accept the username@servername format, use ProxySQL connection pooler.
+  To make a connection for applications that don't accept the `username@servername` format, use ProxySQL connection pooler.
 For more information, see [Connecting efficiently to Azure Database for MySQL with ProxySQL](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/connecting-efficiently-to-azure-database-for-mysql-with-proxysql/ba-p/1279842).

 ## **Recommended documents**